-Life skills help the students to thoive in the classocom and the world beyond.
-These skills are based on a lot of experiences that are frient hand on at least relatable.
-Those is a gap between the theoretical and preadical world today and this is because of the lack of skills developed in children.
-The life skill development is a trof to empower children and to exteguard their fution by peroviding them overall development in today's era of globalis ation.
-Lifeskills enable a person to meet social goals and demands and helps to deal with a variety of citiation.
+Life skills help the students to thorive in the classicom and the would beyond.
+These skills are based on a lot of experiences that are first hand on at least relatable.
+There is a gap between the theoretical and practical world today and this is because of the lack of skills developed in children.
+The life skill development is a Loot to empower children and to safequarid their future by peroviding them overall development in today's era of globalis ation.
+Lifeskills enable a person to meet social goals and demands and helps to deal with a variety of situation.
 Instilling training through life skill will enable the students to overcome life's challenges.